-'very remote' areas were 1.8 times as high as major cities (some of this increase can be explained by the high proportion of indigenous people living in remote areas).
 People in remote regions make greater use of hospital emergency departments than primary care facilities.
 In 2004-06, there were about 4,600 excess deaths per year outside major cities, i.e. deaths above the number expected if these areas had the same death rates as major cities.
 The main causes of death contributing to this excess were coronary heart disease (20%), 'other' circulatory disease (17%), and COPD (9%).
-Again, stable chronic conditions, prevalent in the elderly and suitable for home monitoring.
+Again, stable chronic conditions and disabilities suitable for home monitoring.